gearmo3ds/noisecommander3dsdemo/help.md

           per pad (the first 16 samples).
           Can be recorded.

+INSTRUMENTS - Assign different instruments to
+              pads with different values for
+              pitch, volume, Slice, Sample
+              and Lane.
+              See "Instrument Palette" section
+              for more information.

 When the "Assign" mode is on, the selected action is assigned to the A, X or Y button when pressed.
 This is useful to repeat a frequently